Goi Cuon: Vietnamese Spring Rolls

 My favorite sauce personally (as you’ll see in the recipe) was Sauce #2.
 For this sauce, we sautéed the garlic, red chilis, shallots, and sesame oil together to meld the flavors and to soften the harsh taste of each individual ingredient.
 By the time we added the cold liquids and let the sauce cool back down to room temperature, I personally found it divine.

 Oh, and we always play a little game when we have Vietnamese spring rolls nights… we make one “booby trap” roll.
 Now usually, the roll is still very tasty and enjoyable, except it might be extremely heavy on an ingredient or might have some sort of funky twist added to it.
-In this case, it was a roll doused in Sriracha and sprinkled with the seeds from a bird’s eye chili.
+In this case, it was a roll doused in Sriracha (on Amazon) and sprinkled with the seeds from a bird’s eye chili.

 Unfortunately, I lost this time, and it was incredibly spicy.